Cross-Spec Interactions¶

 - Status:

-10. Plain Reagent fn under a non-default frame¶
+10. Plain Reagent fn under a frame-provider¶

 - Scenario: A plain Reagent component (not registered via

-Provisional— fixture pending:plain-fn-non-default-frame-warning.edn.
+Provisional— fixture pending:plain-fn-no-frame-context.edn.

 Machines × Errors¶